bluesky-social/statusphere-example-app/TUTORIAL.md

 - Design the [Lexicon](#) schemas for the records you'll publish into the Atmosphere.
 - Create a database for aggregating the records into useful views.
 - Build your application to write the records on your users' repos.
-- Listen to the firehose to hydrate your aggregated database.
+- Listen to the firehose to aggregate data across the network.

 Remember this flow of information throughout: